bs-production/front-end-guidelines/javascript.md

 ##jQuery

 All of our sites include jQuery by default.
-We load in jQuery 1.4.4

-    <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.4.4/jquery.min.js"></script>

-If you need something that does not work with 1.4.4 please see John or Nicole before moving forward with it.

 ##jQuery UI